brycewray/eleventy_bundler/src/posts/2019/12/code-comfort-eleventy-webpack.md

 <div class="yellowBox">
 	<p><strong>Update, 2019-12-20 . . .</strong></p>
   <p>I am updating this primarily to conform to some fixes I made a few days after the original version of the post.</p>
-  <p>One thing I had noted was that, during development mode, Eleventy&rsquo;s included Browsersync server was auto-refreshing the browser when I made <em>textual</em> changes, but not <em>CSS/SCSS</em> changes; for the latter, I&rsquo;d have to do a manual refresh.
+  <p>One thing I had noted was that, during development mode, Eleventy&rsquo;s included <a href="https://www.browsersync.io">Browsersync</a> server was auto-refreshing the browser when I made <em>textual</em> changes, but not <em>CSS/SCSS</em> changes; for the latter, I&rsquo;d have to do a manual refresh.
 Not terrible; just annoying.
-I then tried using webpack's built-in server instead, but found the same issue as <a href="https://github.com/11ty/eleventy/issues/272#issuecomment-457368626">others</a>, which was that it didn&rsquo;t &ldquo;see&rdquo; Eleventy&rsquo;s changes without, yep, manual refresh.
-What I finally tried was to install the Browsersync plugin for webpack, then config Eleventy just to <em>watch</em> and <strong>not</strong> serve during development mode.
+I then tried using webpack&rsquo;s built-in server instead, but found the same issue as <a href="https://github.com/11ty/eleventy/issues/272#issuecomment-457368626">others</a>, which was that it didn&rsquo;t &ldquo;see&rdquo; Eleventy&rsquo;s changes without, yep, manual refresh.
+What I finally tried was installing the <a href="https://www.npmjs.com/package/browser-sync-webpack-plugin">Browsersync plugin for webpack</a>, then config Eleventy just to <em>watch</em> and <strong>not</strong> serve during development mode.
 Once I did a little tinkering with settings, that did the trick.
-Now, with the setup I have below&mdash;noted in <code>webpack.dev.cs</code> and <code>package.json</code>&mdash; I get full and <em>automatic</em> browser refresh during development mode when I edit either text or SCSS.
-And, yes, it <em>is</em> worth the trouble.</p>
+Now, with the setup I have below&mdash;noted in <code>webpack.dev.cs</code> and <code>package.json</code>&mdash; I get full and <em>automatic</em> browser refresh during development mode when I edit either text or SCSS.</p>
+  <p>And, yes, it <em>was</em> worth the trouble.
+Trust me.</p>
-  <p>I also cleaned up the <code>eleventy.js</code> file somewhat while I was at it&mdash;for example, it no longer mentions a MarkdownIt plugin I&rsquo;d used to handle code blocks since, with webpack, I simply import <code>prism.js</code> directly.</p>
+  <p>While I was at it, I also cleaned up the <code>eleventy.js</code> file somewhat.
+For example, it no longer mentions a MarkdownIt plugin I&rsquo;d used to handle code blocks since, with webpack, I simply import <a href="https://prismjs.com">prism.js</a> directly.</p>
 </div>

 *Following up on my [recent post](/posts/2019/12/packing-up) about how I got this site back to my favorite [static site generator](https://staticgen.com) (SSG), [Eleventy](https://11ty.dev), and also provided some enhancements with the [webpack](https://webpack.js.org) bundler&nbsp;app&nbsp;.&nbsp;.&nbsp;.*